19 min read

 The E-2 visa enables Canadian citizens to invest capital in a U.S. business and direct its operations.
 This non-immigrant visa works well for entrepreneurs who want to start or purchase businesses without the higher investment threshold of EB-5.

 Who Qualifies: Canadian citizens making a substantial investment in a bona fide U.S. enterprise.
-While there’s no fixed dollar minimum, the investment should be sufficient to ensure successful operation which is generally $800,000 or more depending on the business type.
+While there’s no fixed dollar minimum, the investment should be sufficient to ensure successful operation, which is generally $800,000 or more depending on the business type.

 E-1: Treaty Trader Visa